About Ohio Addiction Recovery Center

 “Recovery Driven”

 This statement not only reflects where we are going but also how we he got here.
 We’re very proud that many of our staff are in recovery themselves.
-In fact, many of our staff are alumni of our program!
-We believe this is one of our greatest strengths and fosters a passionate community of experts, who often are able to reach clients on a deeper level.
+In fact, some of our staff are alumni of our program themselves!
+We believe this is one of our greatest strengths and fosters a passionate community of experts who are often able to reach clients on a deeper level – from a place of true empathy and understanding.

 Core Values